vyshnovka/vyshnovka/README.md

 # Howdy, partner!

-It's me, **Victoria**, and I'm an enthusiastic **game developer** with a Master's degree in Computer Science and 2 years of hands-on commercial experience.
+It's me, **Victoria**, and I'm an enthusiastic **game developer** with a Master's degree in Computer Science and a total of **4 years of experience** in the industry.

-Mostly a programmer with a solid background in **desktop and mobile development**, but also a self-taught designer and occasional artist.
-Passionate about translating wildest ideas into functional code to ensure immersive experience.
+Mostly a programmer with a solid background in desktop and mobile development, but also a self-taught designer and occasional artist.

 Interested in _procedural generation_, _non-euclidean spaces_ and a tiny bit of _graphics_.